hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```

-You have to update the HNC configuration to propagete other K8s resources.

-Type the following command to update the HNC configuration to propagete the K8s *ResourceQuota* resource:
+Type the following command to update the HNC configuration to propagate the K8s *ResourceQuota* resource:

 ```shell